brainhackorg/global2022/CONTRIBUTING.md

 - new partner details should be added in `data/partners.yml`
 - new images for partners should be added in `static/media/partners`

+You can toggle off the partner section by settting `active = true` in yml front matter of `content/home/partner.md`.

 ## Projects

 Projects are updated dynamically using the